Custom Vocab

 Click the "Add new vocab" button in the upper right-hand corner of the window.

-The Add Custom Vocab page has four fields: Label, Language, Vocab Type, and Terms/Items/URI input.
+The Add Custom Vocab page has four fields: Label, Language, Vocab Type ("Terms", "Items", or "URI"), and a field to input your options.

-You can set the controlled vocabulary terms to a list of entered terms, to a list of existing items, or to a list of external URIs with or without labels:
+- Vocab type: You can set the controlled vocabulary terms to a list of entered terms, to a list of existing items, or to a list of external URIs with or without labels.
+Depending on this selction, the following field will be:

-• Terms: a list of plain-text terms, one word or phrase per line.
-This populates the property as text.
+- Terms: A list of plain-text strings, one word or phrase per line.

-• Items: a drop-down of Item Sets in your Omeka S installation.
+- Items: A drop-down of item sets in your Omeka S installation.
 Choosing one of these will create a custom vocab populated by items from that item set.
-When used, the property is populated as an Omeka Resource, not text.
+When used, the property is filled out with a link to the resource in the installation.
+You may need to go and create an item set containing your intended items now - all items in the item set will be offered in the vocabulary.

 Note

-Note that manually entered terms or URIs do not need to be unique when entered; the module will only retain unique entries when saved.
+Note that manually-entered terms or URIs do not need to be unique when entered; the module will only retain a list of unique entries when saved.
 If you are entering identical URIs with different labels, only the final entry will be retained and earlier labels will be ignored.

 Manage custom vocabs

-Once you have created at least one vocabulary, the Custom Vocab tab will display a table of your existing vocabularies.
-The table displays the Label, the buttons for edit, delete, and display information (ellipsis), and the Owner or creator of the vocabulary.
+Once you have created at least one vocabulary, the Custom Vocab screen will display a table of your existing vocabularies.
+The table displays the Label, the buttons for edit, delete, and display information (an ellipsis icon), and the user account that is the owner of the vocabulary.

 There is also a button to "Import" a vocabulary using a file, in the top right.
-Note that importing will add a new listing to the table.
-If you are attmepting to update an existing vocabulary in your installation, do not use the "Import from file" button.
-Update the vocabulary from its entry in the table.
+Importing will add a new listing to the table.
+If you are attempting to update an existing vocabulary in your installation, do not use the "Import from file" button; "Update" the vocabulary from its entry in the table.

 When editing a custom vocabulary, you can change the label, language, or terms.